How to collect Juju metrics

-This page covers how to collect metrics about Juju itself using Prometheus.
+This documents shows how to collect metrics about Juju itself using Prometheus.

 It is possible for charmed operators to collect metrics about other charmed operators (see Metric collecting charmed operators ).